 Another sunscreen for those who hate sunscreen, this natural and 70% organic product boasts SPF 30 and vitamin C for antioxidant benefits.
 It has a lightweight whipped, mousse-like texture that leaves a matte finish on the skin, not a greasy one like most SPF face products.

 Bamboo charcoal and white clay are the star ingredients in this purifying mask, which works to clear pore-clogging dirt and debris, keeping the skin looking bright, even, and blemish-free.

 Looking for something more affordable to use every day?
 "My go-to daily moisturizer is Eucerin's Daily Protection," another Southern reader told us.
-"It's light and fragrance-free, plus it has a 30 SPF."
+"It's light and fragrance-free, plus it has 30 SPF."
 At only $10, it's absolutely worth a try.

 Our North Carolina reader calls these breakout patches her "#1 holy-grail product."
 There are 24 patches to a sheet (in three different sizes), each of which works quickly to eliminate the acne-causing bacteria and clear the clogged pore while minimizing the risk of dark spots and scars left behind.

 A South Carolinian reader says this luxurious oil cleanser is the one thing she constantly keeps stocked.
 "It's the ultimate makeup remover and cleanser in one," she says.

 This affordable exfoliating serum contains a 10% concentration of Alpha Hydroxy Acids, Beta Hydroxy Acids, and Polyhydroxy Acids.
 The perfect product for keeping skin bright and breakout-free if you're new to chemical exfoliation.

 Women living in humid Southern climates can benefit from simple, oil-free moisturizers, like this drugstore pick, which seals the moisture barrier to protect skin's hydration levels while keeping acne and excess oil production at bay.